doreenkruppa/uib-module1_Berlin-nature-and-concrete_grid-and-flexbox-styling/README.md

 created at 28.09.22;

-Created a grid container with four columns, evenly spaced;created a flexbox out of all of the grid items using a vertical layout; Centered all of the flexbox contents vertically and horizontally; Gave the grid items a semi-transparent, fixed background and added other styling until the page matched the mockup below
+Created a grid container with four columns, evenly spaced;created a flexbox out of all of the grid items using a vertical layout; Centered all of the flexbox contents vertically and horizontally; Gave the grid items a semi-transparent, fixed background and added special scrolling behavior until the page matched the mockup below

 ### My desktop version: